asizikov/asizikov.github.io/content/blog/2025-12-22-copilot-customization.md

 ## Custom Agents

-Custom Agents or, as they were initially called, Custom Agent Modes, have been introduced after.
+Custom Agents or, as they were initially called, Custom Chat Modes, have been introduced after.

 Custom Agents can define a specific persona and behavior for the agent.
 Agent definition file can customize the tools and MCPs available to the agent.